DarkArtLabs/AD9744-Ersatz-Eval-Board-Rev.-A/README.md

 # What is Included
 Downloads are available below for those who wish to make their own ersatz eval board.
 Included are schematic, BOM, gerbers, and user guide.

-The KiCAD project is also available for those who wish to modify the design.
+The KiCAD project is also available to fork for those who wish to modify the design.

 # Downloads
 Current Release: Rev. A0